kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNACenterDNSentries.png?raw=true "Import JSON")

 ## Lab Section 3 - Target Connectivity
-The Target switch will typically be connected as a trunk to either a single port or as part of a port channel.
+Typically, the Target switch is connected via a trunk to a single port or a bundle of ports as part of a port channel.

-If it is a single port connection to the target switch then use a simplified configuration; however, in this lab we will not be utilizing this method.
+If it is a single port connection to the target switch, then use a simplified configuration; however, we will not be utilizing this method in this lab.
 An example provided here:

 ```
 !